 This comes out to about a $20-$25 difference if you go with this option.

-You can learn more about the Disney Resort hotel parking fees here.
+You more about the Disney Resort hotel parking fees here.

 How much does it cost to park at Disney Water Parks?